lewisblake/DeepTreeMRA/README.md

 The repository contains all files required to run the code.
 Within the repository, there are three other folders: `Data`, `Plots`, and `Results`.
 The `Data` folder contains example data sets.
 The `Results` folder is the default folder for results to be saved.
-Initially empty.
+Initally contains a placeholder textfile.
 The `Plots` folder is the default folder for spatial prediction plots to be saved.
-Initially empty.
+Initally contains a placeholder textfile.

 ## Example Data